 You have received a request directly from the data subject.
-If you are satisfied that the data subject has met your criteria for identification and verification then respond by sending their data, either using the built in webform or replying directly to the email.
+If you are satisfied that the data subject has met your criteria for identification and verification, then respond by sending their data, either securely using the built in webform or replying like normal to the email.

 Can Rightly see the data that is sent back?